Climate of Indonesia: Monsoons

-The extreme variations in rainfall are linked with the monsoons.
+The extreme variations in rainfall are linked with the Australian-Indonesian monsoons.
 Generally speaking, there is a dry season (April to September), influenced by the Australian continental air masses, and a rainy season (October to March) that is caused by Asia and Pacific Ocean air masses.
 Local wind patterns, however, can greatly modify these general wind patterns, especially in the islands of central Maluku—Seram, Ambon, and Buru.
 This oscillating annual pattern of wind and rain is related to Indonesia's geographical location as an isthmus between two large continents.
 In September and May, high pressure over the Gobi desert moves winds from that continent toward the northwest.
 As the winds reach the equator, the Earth's rotation causes them to veer off their original course in a northeasterly direction toward the Southeast Asian mainland.
 During January and February, a corresponding low pressure system over Asia causes the pattern to reverse.
 The result is a monsoon which is augmented by humid breezes from the Indian Ocean, producing significant amounts of rain throughout many parts of the Malay Archipelago.
 See also monsoon trough.